johnie/crip.io/README.md

 # Crip.io

-Crip as a Service with two criprenuers @johniehjelm & @roiller89
+Crip as a Service with two criprenuers @johniehjelm & @therollingtester